MonkyMars/ccheck/README.md

 - `<pattern>`: The keyword or phrase you want to check for.
 - `<root>`: The root directory to start the check.
 - `<file_extension>`: The file extension to filter files (use "*" for all files).
 - `<flags>`: Optional flags for additional functionality.
-Currently only supports -i for case-insensitive search.
+Currently only supports -i for case-insensitive search and -o=<file_path> for saving the result to a file.

 Example:
 ```bash